KingricharVD/Astra-Coin/Astra/src/leveldb/CONTRIBUTING.md

 ## Contributor License Agreements

-Please fill out either the individual or corporate Contributor License Agreement as appropriate.
+Please fill out either the inAstradual or corporate Contributor License Agreement as appropriate.

-* If you are an individual writing original source code and you're sure you own the intellectual property, then sign an [individual CLA](https://developers.google.com/open-source/cla/individual).
+* If you are an inAstradual writing original source code and you're sure you own the intellectual property, then sign an [inAstradual CLA](https://developers.google.com/open-source/cla/inAstradual).
 * If you work for a company that wants to allow you to contribute your work, then sign a [corporate CLA](https://developers.google.com/open-source/cla/corporate).